mzipay/openpos-framework/openpos-client-libs/README.md

 #### Components (for lack of a better name)

-These components define re-usable peices of UI logic, but again know nothing about the data from the server.
+These components define re-usable pieces of UI logic, but again know nothing about the data from the server.
 They are also 100% purely UI behavior.
-They are really very similar to Layout Components, but seperate purely for organization.
+They are really very similar to Layout Components, but separate purely for organization.
 Examples of these are Buttons, TabControl, a list.
 They are more focused on how the component looks and operates and again know nothing about the data they will be presenting.

 #### Screen Parts